afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

             name: "Start pairing"
         ```
     2. On the Q8RF receiver long press the desired zone button, so it will start blinking
     3. Using the web UI simply push the pairing button.
 This will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.
     4. (Optional) You can remove pairing button from the config and recompile and upload.
-  1. Using HomeAssistant
-    1. On the Q8RF receiver long press the desired zone button, so it will start blinking
-    2. Go to Home Assistant's _Developer tools → Services_ and select the service ESPHome: <NODE_NAME>_computhermqrf_pair
-        This will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.

 Refer to the [Q8RF manual](https://computherm.info/sites/default/files/Q8RF-Manual-EN.pdf) for the pairing process, "9.2 Putting the receiver unit into operation".